 - Build It

 The registration fee is $51.50 for the first Scout and $50 for each additional Scout.
 The registration fee includes a t-shirt, patch and program supplies.
-A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5) and Tigers (1st graders) are at camp.
+All youth entering 1st grade through age 18 must be registered with the Boy Scouts of America.
+A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5) and Tigers (going into 1st grader) are at camp.

 Have carpool contacts (must have at least one) before beginning the registration process.
 It is very important to complete the entire process (through payment).
 All incomplete registrations are deleted every evening at midnight.

 Volunteers: Many volunteers are needed to make camp a success, so please consider volunteering.
 Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
-Scouts (under the age of 14) in troops, crews and ships can register as volunteers for the service patrol, and youth ages 14-17 can volunteer as junior staff.
+Scouts in troops, crews and ships can register as volunteers.
 A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5) and Tigers (1st graders) are at camp.
-Each pack must have a minimum of one adult registered for every three youth registered.
+Each pack must have a minimum of one adult registered for every three youth (5th grade and under) registered.

 Youth registration requirements: